matthew-brett/curious-git/_sources/curious_git.txt

-Your experience tracking down the change in the figure makes you think that it would be good to save a message with each snapshot (commit) to record the commit date and something about what changes you made.
+Your experience tracking down the change in the figure makes you think that it would be good to save a message with each snapshot (commit) to record the commit date and some text giving a summary of the changes you made.
 Next time you need to track down when and why something changed, you can look at the message to give yourself an idea of the changes in the commit.
 That might save you time when you want to narrow down where to look for problems.

 So, for each commit, you write write a file called ``message.txt``.
 The message for the first commit looks like this: